Drew Hutton: Educator

 He worked as a high school teacher and then a college lecturer from the 1960s to the 1980s.
 In the 1970s he joined the anti-Vietnam War campaign and civil liberties campaigns and in the 1980s he was active in the peace movement.
 Hutton became involved in campaigns on uranium mining, Indigenous land rights and nuclear disarmament.
 He also used his position as a teacher educator to champion peace and environmental education in schools and more democratic school environments and teaching practices.

 For many years, Hutton was a lecturer at tertiary institutions in South East Queensland including Queensland University of Technology (QUT) and University of Southern Queensland.
 Hutton has published books and numerous articles, especially on green philosophy, history and ethics.
 He brought together the first book on green politics in Australia in 1987 and with his partner Libby Connors wrote A History of the Australian Environment Movement published by Cambridge University Press in 1999.
-Hutton and Dr Conners were married in 1986, and have two adult sons.
+Hutton and Connors married in 1986, and have two adult sons.